Chapter 9 – The Vigil

 “Can you see what it is?” he asked Blacky.

-Blacky had also been staring across the distance.
-Sweat was running from his forehead into his bushy eyebrows where it lingered and gathered long enough to collect and then pour out into his eyes.
+Blacky had also been staring into the distance.
+Sweat ran from his forehead into his bushy eyebrows where it gathered long enough to collect and then flow into his eyes.

 “Dammit!” he muttered, raising his sleeve to his eyes to try to soak out the salty liquid and make them stop burning.